michaelfester/docs/docs/guides/tips/subcategories-hierarchies.md

 - Level 1 doesn't have a parent and level 6 items don't have children
   {% /callout %}

-In a spreadsheet we don’t visually nest items like we do in documents with bulleted lists (above).
-Instead, we have a column where we indicate the item’s parent.
+In a spreadsheet we don't visually nest items like we do in documents with bulleted lists (above).
+Instead, we have a column where we indicate the item's parent.

 ![](/docs/guides/tips/subcategories-hierarchies/Screenshot%202019-12-03%20at%2014.45%201.png)